theoutfield/sc_sncn_motorcontrol/examples/app_demo_offset_commutation_tuning/doc/index.rst

 9. :ref:`Run the application enabling XScope <running_an_application>`.

 10. First try to set the offset automatically with the ``a`` command.
 If the motor is not turning try to change the sensor polarity with the ``d`` command and repeat the ``a`` command.
-This will find the sensor offset and set the clockwise or counterclockwise offsets to 0 and 2048 (half a turn).
+This will find the sensor offset and set the clockwise or counterclockwise commutation offsets to 0 and 2048 (half a turn).
 The motor should start turning.

-    Adjust the sensor offset with the ``s VALUE`` command to minimise the current consumption for the current direction.
+    Adjust the sensor offset with the ``s VALUE`` command to minimize the current consumption for the current direction.

     Reverse the voltage with the ``r`` command, the motor should turn is the other direction.
-Adjust the offset for this direction with the ``VALUE`` command (clockwise or counterclockwise offset depending on the voltage sign and winding type).
+Adjust the commutation offset for this direction with the ``VALUE`` command (clockwise or counterclockwise offset depending on the voltage sign and winding type).

     You can change the voltage with the ``v VALUE`` command (up to 4000) to test the offsets at different velocity and obtain finer results.

-    Finally you can print the offsets with the ``p`` command and edit your config files accordingly.
+    Finally you can print the offsets with the ``p`` command and edit your configuration files accordingly.

 .. seealso:: Did everything go well?
 If you need further support please check out our `forum <http://forum.synapticon.com/>`_.